etienne-monier/inpystem/docs/source/user/introduction.rst

 Introduction
 ============

-What is pystem
+What is inpystem
 --------------

-pystem is an open source Python library which provides tools to reconstruct partially sampled 2D images as multi-band images.
+inpystem is an open source Python library which provides tools to reconstruct partially sampled 2D images as multi-band images.

-pystem's core is a set of reconstruction techniques such as interpolation, regularized least-square and dictionary learning methods.
+inpystem's core is a set of reconstruction techniques such as interpolation, regularized least-square and dictionary learning methods.
 It provides a user interface which simplify the use of these techniques.

-pystem is mainly at the destination of the microscopy community so that it highly depends on the good library HyperSpy_.
+inpystem is mainly at the destination of the microscopy community so that it highly depends on the good library HyperSpy_.

 This library was originally developed by its creator Etienne Monier to handle EELS data and develop reconstruction algorithms.
 This was proposed afterwards to the microscopy community as a tool.